 "I can't, I'm so sorry," over my shoulder.
 I apologized when I returned, and again after he explained his trouble arranging a private performance; glumly adding the musician's rendition of El Condor Pasa was very good.
 I tried not to laugh at the mental image.

 "Why didn't you ask them to come back in 5 minutes?"
 He didn't answer.

-After dinner we went to his favorite hangout: a tavern with a pool table, and when he impulsively grabbed and kissed me I was a goner.
+After dinner we headed for Cap's favorite hangout: a tavern with a pool table, and when he impulsively grabbed and kissed me I was a goner.
 What a pushover, I know; but Cap was the kind of guy everyone liked, with his easy manner, polite disposition and wry sense of humor.
 Quite honestly, I felt flattered.

-Shooting pool was his passion and he usually won.
+Pool was his passion and he usually won.
 Cap could be cocky, making trick shots while looking elsewhere and good-naturedly goading his opponents.
-I tried my best to play the game for his sake, but again, because of my eyesight, I rarely hit what I aim for.
-"Let's go to the tavern," became a date with frustration for me, but I dutifully tagged along like a puppy.
+I tried my best to play the game for his sake, but as explained I rarely hit what I aim for, frustrating us both to no end.
+"Let's go to the tavern," announced another tortuous night, but I dutifully tagged along like a puppy.